.

 1. Soak the cashews for at least 4 hours in fresh water.
 You can soak these overnight or over a few days to make them even easier to blend but change the water daily to prevent spoilage.

-5. Let the cashew cheese rest at room temperature for a day or two.
+4. Let the cashew cheese rest at room temperature for a day or two.
 How long depends on the temperature, how strong you would like the cheese to become, and your patience!
 The cheese will develop a funky, cheesy smell and a tangy, yogurt-like flavour.
+Add salt to taste.

 Showing 6 comments